arangodb/kube-arangodb/README.md

 ### Production readiness state

+Beginning with Version 0.3.11 we maintain a production readiness state for individual new features, since we expect that new features will first be released with an "alpha" or "beta" readiness state and over time move to full "production readiness".

+The following table has the general readiness state, the table below covers individual newer features separately.

 | Platform             | Kubernetes version | ArangoDB version | ArangoDB K8s Operator Version | State | Production ready | Remarks               |
 |----------------------|--------------------|------------------|-------------------------------|-------|------------------|-----------------------|
 | Google GKE           | 1.10               | >= 3.3.13        |                               | Runs  | Yes              | Don't use micro nodes |